-Table 5.13: City Level Commercial District (C3C).
+Table 5.13: City Level Commercial District ((C3C)). (/

 Regulation Remarks

 These regulations shall apply to:

-All new and redevelo ped commercial uses within the City Level Commercial District ((C3C)
+All new and redevelo ped commercial uses within the City Level Commercial District (C3C)

 Lots zoned or re-zone ed for commercial uses within the City Level Commercial Distric t (C3C)

+· · ·

 1.0 USES

 Mixed use developments

+Boutique hotels

-Boutique hotelsServiced apartments
+Serviced apartments

-1.1 Permitted Uses Leisure and entertainment centres (e.g. cinemas, bowling
+1.1 Permitted Uses • Leisure and entertainment centres (e.g. cinemas, bowling alleys)

-alleys) • Galleries
+Galleries

-GalleriesMulti-family Housing
+Multi-family Housing

 1.2 Prohibited Uses Industrial Uses

-1.2 1 Totalbited 03c3 Major Infrastructure Installations
+Major Infrastructure Installations

-Public facilities Petrol stations
+Public facilities

-1.3 Conditional Uses Residential flats with commercial at ground floor
+1.3 Conditional Uses Petrol stationsResidential flats with commercial at ground floor

-Rapid transit station
+Residential flats with commercial at ground noor Rapid transit station

+Electrical substation (ESS)

-1.4 Ancillary Uses Electrical substation (ESS)Refuse area
+1.4 Ancillary Uses Refuse area

 1.5 Minimum Lot Size • 1,000 m 2

 2.0 COVERAGE

-2.1 Maximum Building Coverage 60% maximum
+2.1 Maximum Building Coverage • 60% maximum

-2.2 Minimum Landscaping Coverage 20% minimum
+2.2 Minimum • 20% minimum

+Landscaping

-2.3 Maximum Floor Area Ratio (FAR) • 2.0 maximum
+Coverage 2.3 Maximum Floor

+Area Ratio (FAR) • 2.0 maximum

-Up to 10% maximum additional GFA may be permitted by
+• Up to 10% maximum additional GFA may be permitted by

-2.4 Additional Bonus the City of Kigali, One Stop Centre where the developer demonstrates or provides one or more of the following:
+the City of Kigali, One Stop Center where the developer

+2.4 Additional Bonus GFA demonstrates or provides one or more of the following:Sustainable building design technology and sustainable

-GFA Sustainable building design technology and sustainable
+Sustainable building design technology and sustainable construction methods

-construction methodsRoof top communal facilities or roof gardens
+Roof top communal facilities or roof gardens

-3.0 BUILDING The second secon
+3.0 BUILDING

-3.1 Maximum Number G+7 maximum
+3.1 Maximum Number • G+7 maximum

 of Floors G (ancillary buildings) maximum

-3.2 Floor to Floor Height Ground Floor - 5m minimum Other Floors - 4m maximum
+3.2 Floor to Floor Ground Floor - 5m minimum

-Free standing Attached or Detached Buildings

-3.3 Building Form
+Height Other Floors - 4m maximum

-Regulation Remarks 3.4 Existing Buildings Additions and alterations necessary to retain an existing approved legally non-conforming building and its use in good order and repair will be allowed, subject to: No material change in use which does not comply with the prevailing zoning regulations; No further increase in floor area of the existing non-conforming use Any additional floor area required for the non-conforming use will: Be subject to the evaluation and approval of the City of Kigali, One Stop Centre; and Not to exceed 10% of the existing use Conversion of a residential villa to other permitted uses shall be considered subject to: Compliance with parking requirements for non-residential use Removal of the front boundary wall; and Aesthetic enhancement of the front elevation of the building 4.0 BUILDING SETB ACK (Minimum) 4.1 Building (Above Grade) Front: 10 m (min) Side: 5 m (min) Rear: 5 m (min) 4.2 Basement Setback Common lot boundaries: 3m (min)All lot boundaries fronting roads: 3m (min) 4.3 Ancillary Buildings In the front setback along the lot frontage, May be allowed at the zero setback provided their width does not exceed 25% of the lot frontage May be located within the front setback, up to 2 m, provided they do not exceed 50% of the lot frontage Other ancillary uses May be allowed within the side and rear setbacks Are subject to their overall width not exceeding 50% of length of the boundary within which they encroach.
-4.4 Between Multiple Buildings on the Same Lot • N/A 5.0 SERVICE AREAS AND EQUIPMENT 5.1 Loading Docks Loading docks, if any, shall be located to the rear of the building.
-Where the rear of the building faces residential uses, the loading area must be appropriately screened so as not to be visible from residential uses 5.2 Outdoor Storage Areas No outdoor storage shall be allowed 5.3 Refuse Storage Areas Proper location of the outdoor refuse areas shall be decided by the City of Kigali, One Stop Centre upon review of the development application.
+Regulation Remarks 3.3 Building Form Free standing Attached or Detached Buildings 3.4 Existing Buildings Additions and alterations necessary to retain an existing approved legally non-conforming building and its use in good order and repair will be allowed, subject to: No material change in use which does not comply with the prevailing zoning regulations; No further increase in floor area of the existing non-conforming use Any additional floor area required for the non-conforming use will: Be subject to the evaluation and approval of the City of Kigali, One Stop Center; and Not to exceed 10% of the existing use Conversion of a residential villa to other permitted uses shall be considered subject to: Compliance with parking requirements for non-residential use Removal of the front boundary wall; and Aesthetic enhancement of the front elevation of the building 4.0 BUILDING SET BACK (Minimum) 4.1 Building (Above Grade)4.2 Basement Setbac Front: 10 m (min) Side: 5 m (min) Rear: 5 m (min) Common lot boundaries: 3m (min) 4.3 Ancillary Buildings All lot boundaries fronting roads: 3m (min) In the front setback along the lot frontage, May be allowed at the zero setback provided their width does not exceed 25% of the lot frontage May be located within the front setback, up to 2 m, 4.4 Between Multiple Buildings on the Same Lot • N/A 5.0 SERVICE AREA AS AND EQUIPMENT 5.1 Loading Docks Loading docks, if any, shall be located to the rear of the building.
+Where the rear of the building faces residential uses, the loading area must be appropriately screened so as not to be visible from residential uses 5.2 Outdoor Storage Areas No outdoor storage shall be allowed 5.3 Refuse Storage Areas Proper location of the outdoor refuse areas shall be decided by the City of Kigali, One Stop Center upon review of the development application.